How to get eBooks

 (iv) Kobo – can be used on iPad/iPhone/iPod Touch.

-Pros: Direct download makes it easy to add books; night setting for reading; interesting interface means that the promise of something better should be in the works; easy to book-mark, highlight.
+Pros: Direct download makes it easy to add books; night setting for reading; interesting and attractive interface; easy to book-mark, highlight and with in book search function.

 Android Phones and Tablets